When it comes to credit cards, the main difference between variable and fixed APR boils down to one word: notification.

 The advantage of a fixed APR is that the interest rates you pay won’t go up automatically, with every tick of the market, and may not move at all.
 But, in reality, particularly when it comes to credit cards, this isn’t altogether true.

-A lender usually reserves the right to change the interest rate when you miss a payment, or when market conditions change, but with a fixed APR, per the credit agreement, they have to give notice.
+A lender usually reserves the right to change the interest rate when you miss a payment, or when market conditions change, but with a fixed APR, per the credit agreement, they have to give notice and customers have the opportunity to opt-out of the rate increase.
 2 The good news is that the change in interest rates will often apply to whatever new balances you take on, after the notice, not to the existing balance.

 These days, most credit card agreements are based on variable APR.
 Fixed APR is more frequently used with longer-term revolving loans, car loans, student loans and mortgages.